DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture6.md

 - Colliding items lump together
   -  causing future collisions to cause a longer sequence of probes

 Insert keys 18, 41, 22, 44, 59, 32, 31, 73, in this order

 ![Alt text](assets/IMG59.PNG)

 - When you delete an item, cannot make it empty
   - empty implies there are hash is free, but elements could have been appending further on in the list
 - append a placeholder value that will never show up in the list

+``put(k, o)``
+- throw an exception if the table is full
+- start at cell h(k)
+- probe consecutive cells until one of the following occurs
+  - cell i is found that is either empty, or
+  - N cells have been unsuccessfully probed
+- store (k, o) in cell i

 ### Quadratic Probing
 - Probe index calculated by quadratic function